-For small business owners and entrepreneurs, however, the key is this: By treating conflicts as catalysts for increasing energy and productivity, you can turn them from negatives into positives.
+It’s a fact of business life.
+Disagreements, disputes and honest differences exist everywhere.
+For small business owners and entrepreneurs, the key is this: By treating conflicts as catalysts for increasing energy and productivity, you can turn them from negatives into positives.

 For example, the ideal opener might ask for a person’s own take on something both work-related and positive.
-For example, if the conflict is between two workers involved in the same project, ask each of them how they became involved and what they hoped to achieve.
+For example, if the conflict involves two workers involved in the same project, ask each of them how they became involved and what they hoped to achieve.

 Even the needs of the business can be expressed in positive terms, which will lead to a better tone overall.
-For example you can say, “This is affecting the entire business, and we need to address it so we can get everyone focused back on our goals.”
+For example you can say, “This is affecting the entire business, and we need to address it so we can get everyone focused back to our goals.”
 When you keep things positive, you can work toward great solutions efficiently and effectively.

-Your goal is not just to defuse a situation in the near term, but to come up with a sustainable answer to the problem.
-That requires the so-called SMART approach that has the following qualities:
+Your goal is not just to defuse a situation in the near term, but also to come up with a sustainable answer to the problem.
+That’s where the SMART approach comes in.
+SMART means this: